Glycemic Load Calculator

 Blood Glucose Response Chart

-The Glycemic Load (GL) calculator is a tool that estimates in real-time how much a specific food will raise your blood sugar levels, taking into account both the Glycemic Index (GI) (how quickly carbs affect blood sugar) and the amount of carbohydrates in a serving.
+The Glycemic Load (GL) calculator is a tool that estimates a specific food’s effect on blood sugar levels by combining its Glycemic Index (GI: how quickly carbohydrates raise blood sugar) with the amount of digestible carbohydrates per serving.

 It helps people, especially those managing diabetes or diets, predict the impact of foods on their glucose levels more accurately than the Glycemic Index alone.